Home | About me | Contact | Privacy

 ICE overhead display

-Overhead display in ICE carriage showing upcoming stops and estimated arrival times
+Overhead display in ICE carriage showing upcoming stops and estimated arrival times as well as the current train speed

 (Photo by Brian Purcell)

-Most higher-end trains have a bistro, buffet, restaurant, or lounge carriage serving a variety of foods, snacks, and beverages, including beer and wine.
+Most long-distance trains have a bistro, buffet, restaurant, or lounge carriage serving a variety of foods, snacks, and beverages, including beer and wine.
 Some trains will have a server that passes through the carriages selling drinks and snacks.
 Wandering around the train will also allow you to interact with others and get that sense of belonging with the other travelers.
 I have had many an interesting conversation with people while waiting in line for a drink.

-Most ICE and IC trains have power outlets at the seats (sometimes USB, sometimes a conventional 220 volt outlet, so bring adapters) as well as free Wi-Fi, although the latter can sometimes be spotty.
+All ICE and IC trains now have free Wi-Fi, although it can sometimes be spotty.
 On ICE trains, once you connect to the Wi-Fi, you can connect to the "ICE Portal" entertainment service on your device (go to ICEportal.de in your browser.)
 Here, you can watch free movies and TV shows and get information about the train including the current status of internet connectivity.

 Corridor alongside compartment seating